-I’ve been quiet on my blog for the past four months.
+I’ve been quiet on my Mark All My Words for the past few months.
 You may have realized this, or it may have escaped your attention.
 In either case, there is good reason.
-Since February, I’ve been dealing with a case of severe and prolonged polyneuropathy, which is the presumable symptom of latent multiple sclerosis.
-As a result, I’ve been far more fatigued and depleted than usual and have had to reduce my activity on this blog in order to focus on regaining my health.
+Since February, I’ve been dealing with a case of severe and prolonged polyneuropathy.
+As a result, I’ve been far more fatigued and depleted than usual and have had to reduce my activity in order to focus on regaining my health.

 In the interim, I’ve still been hiking and exploring trails in the area.
-If you’ve read this blog for any length of time, you know that one of my favorite trails is at Occoneechee Mountain in Hillsborough, North Carolina, where there’s an abundance of botanical life that continues to surprise me.
+If you’ve read Mark All My Words for any length of time, you know that one of my favorite trails is at Occoneechee Mountain in Hillsborough, North Carolina, where there’s an abundance of botanical life that continues to surprise me.
 On a recent hike, over the last weekend of August, I was able to take photos of some of the best botanical specimens in addition to my usual trail photography, which I will share in this post along with an identification and brief description of each botanical specimen.

-I arrived at the Occoneechee Mountain parking lot in the late afternoon on Sunday, August 26th.
+I arrived at Occoneechee Mountain (625 Virginia Cates Road, Hillsborough, NC 27278) in the late afternoon on Sunday, August 26th.
 The weather was absolutely perfect, hovering in the low seventies with minimal humidity and almost no cloud cover.
 It was so nice, it was hard to believe it was still summer.
 The sunlight was golden, bathing everything in a shade of welcoming radiance and promising many photographic opportunities.
-There were only a few vehicles in the parking lot — which meant I didn’t have to wrestle anyone for a spot — so I promptly parked and embarked on the Mountain Loop Trail.
+There were only a few vehicles in the parking lot — which meant I didn’t have to wrestle anyone for a spot — so I promptly parked and embarked on the Occoneechee Mountain Loop Trail.